The latest government advice on taking school trips

 Our Teaching Resource Library also includes hundreds of education packs, worksheets, educational videos, educational games and more – all of which you can download and use for FREE!

 They’re a brilliant way to still connect with museums, galleries, attractions and theatres to find fun teaching ideas and activities.

-However, for those still looking to bring their learning to life, there are still loads of options to help you bring school trips into the classroom.
+For those schools that are currently unable to take a school trip but are still looking to bring their learning to life, there are loads of options to help you bring school trips into the classroom.